TrendingTechnology/saga/appendix.md

 | `s` | `0-9` | Indices the digit precision of the number. |
 | `k` | See below | Optional type suffix. |

-Somra also support type modifiers beginning with `k`, in both C and Rust-style suffixes.
+Sombra also support type modifiers beginning with `k`, in both C and Rust-style suffixes.

 | C-style suffix | Rust-style suffix | Meaning |
 | :-: | :-: | --- |